dkpatpot/BootstrapWebsite-Tindog/README.md

 # BootstrapWebsite-Tindog
-This website is a dog matching website creating by bootstrap5.
+This website is a dog-matching website created by Bootstrap 5.